Remembering Martin Luther King, Jr.

 Dr. Martin Luther King, Jr. was a Baptist minister and social activist who became a notable figure during the U.S. civil rights movement from the mid-1950s until he was assassinated in 1968.
 He played a pivotal role in ending the legal segregation of African American citizens in the U.S., influencing the creation of the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
 He received the Nobel Peace Prize in 1964, among other honors.

 King's memorial is the first to honor an African American individual on the National Mall.
 The space is a place to contemplate Martin Luther King, Jr.’s legacy: a non-violent philosophy striving for freedom, justice, and equality.

 Selecting the Design

 In 1996, Congress authorized Martin Luther King, Jr.’s fraternity, Alpha Phi Alpha, to establish a Memorial to him in Washington, DC.
 The Martin Luther King, Jr. National Memorial Project Foundation held a design competition and identified the Tidal Basin site for the memorial’s location.

 For the design competition, entrants’ registration materials contained ten posters with images and chronology of Dr. King’s life, information about the memorial’s site in DC, and the Foundation’s vision for the memorial.
 Each prospective designer submitted three 24” x 36” display boards to an international panel of artists, historians, and architects.
-A total of 906 entrants joined the competition, though jurors only knew the registration number of each entry.
+A total of 906 entrants joined the competition.
+Jurors only knew the registration number of each entry, not the names of the entrants.
 After three days, the panel narrowed the submissions down to 23 finalists.
 Unable to reach a decision, the jury asked the 23 finalists to submit a fourth board.